exadel-inc/esl/src/modules/esl-tab/README.md

 - `container` - inner element to contain {@link ESLTab} collection.
 Will be scrolled in a scrollable

 - `scrollable` - scrollable mode.
-The following values are supported:
+Supported types for different breakpoints ('disabled' by default) :
-    - 'none' or not defined -  scroll behavior is disabled;
+    - 'disabled' or not defined -  scroll behavior is disabled;
-    - 'centered' - scroll behavior is enabled, tab is center-aligned;
+    - 'center' - scroll behavior is enabled, tab is center-aligned;
     - empty or unsupported value - scroll behavior is enabled, tab is side-aligned;

 ### Example